mighty-gerbils/gerbil/doc/tutorials/kvstore.md

 First let's ensure our ensemble has a cookie and start the actor ensemble:
 ```
-$ gxensemble cookie
+$ gerbil env gxensemble admin cookie
-$ gxensemble registry
+$ gerbil env gxensemble registry
 ...
 ```
-And then let's run our kvstore server:
+And then let's run our kvstore server in another terminal:
 ```
-$ gxensemble run --roles "(kvstore)" kvstore :tutorial/kvstore/kvstore-svc
+$ gerbil env gxensemble run --roles "(kvstore)" kvstore :tutorial/kvstore/kvstore-svc
 ...
 ```

-At this point we are ready to interact with the server using the `kvstorec` cli tool:
+At this point we are ready to interact with the server using the `kvstorec` cli tool.
+First, let's create a file to put to the server:
 ```
-# a file to put to the server
 $ cat > /tmp/foo.json
 {
  "head": "I am a walrus~",